classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/cancellation-refund.md

 <br>

-Admin or Organizer can decide whether to provide the refund to the customers, and after that, they can update the cancellation status, so that the customer can track the cancellation status from their `Bookings` page.
+Admin or Organizer can decide whether to provide a refund to the customers and after that, they can update the cancellation status so that the customer can track the cancellation status from their `Bookings` page.

 ---